From Statistics Explained

 - the proportion of crimes reported to the police and recorded by them;

-- differences in the timing of recording crimes (for example, when reported to the police, when a suspect is identified, etc.);
+- differences in the timing of recording crimes (for example, when reported to the police, when a suspect is identified, and so on);

 - differences in the rules by which multiple offences are counted;

-- differences in the list of offences that are included in the overall crime figures.
+- differences in the list of offences that are included in the overall crime data.

 Consequently, care should be taken when analysing the information presented.